books-are-next/free-culture/README.md

 ## Thanks! 💖

-- [Ivana Lukeš Rybanská] for the initial idea and adventure.
+- [Ivana Lukeš Rybanská](https://twitter.com/ifcen) for the initial exploration and adventure.
 - Publishing house [Nová Beseda] for engaging with next-book a lot in publishing and research projects.
 - [Boris Anthony](https://borisanthony.net) for discussions and encouragement!